rafaelscariot/currency-converter/README.md

 # Currency Converter 💰
-SPA made with React to converter currencys from different countrys.
+SPA made with React to converter currencys from different countries.

 This app was developed in this [video class](https://www.youtube.com/watch?v=tbLziJchz48).